TWUOnline/ldrs591/_posts/2018-02-03-learning-activity-5-2-2.md

 published: true
 post_date: 2018-02-03 15:38:00
 ---
-The article I chose to focus on for this unit is<em> The Effects of Servant Leadership Behaviours of School Principals on Teachers’ Job Satisfaction</em> by Yusuf Cerit.
+<p>The article I chose to focus on for this unit is<em> The Effects of Servant Leadership Behaviours of School Principals on Teachers’ Job Satisfaction</em> by Yusuf Cerit.</p>
 <ol>
 <li><em>What sampling strategy was used and was it justified?</em><br />
 <strong>Rating: 1/3<br />